Get exclusive member benefits & effect social change. Join Today

 Adrenomyelopathy and Addison’s disease are not as serious as childhood cerebral ALD.
 They progress at a slower rate.
 The symptoms can be treated, but there is no cure for ALD.

-Because ALD is an inherited condition, there’s no way to prevent.
+Because ALD is an inherited condition, there’s no way to prevent it.
 If you’re a woman with a family history of ALD, your doctor will recommend genetic counseling before you have children.
 An amniocentesis or chorionic villus sampling can be done during pregnancy to determine if your unborn child is affected.

 Written by: Amanda Delgado and Elizabeth Boskey, PhD